So maids when you're young never wed an old man

 - Brother Cadfael: In "The Rose Rent", the wife of a wealthy and aged wool merchant takes lovers while her oblivious husband is away on business.
 But when one of said lovers tries to use her as an alibi (he's innocent of that particular crime, but was engaging in other illegal activity nearby), she laughs in his face and makes it clear she has no intention of giving up the position and money her marriage gives her for him.

-- Joseph Sheridan Le Fanu's novella The Room in the Dragon Volant: Richard Beckett, a wealthy young Englishman travelling to Paris, makes the acquaintance of the elderly Comte de St. Alyre and his strikingly beautiful young wife Eugenie.
-As he is increasingly enamoured by Eugenie, he learns that the Comte (who is not much to look at) is a mean old miser who only married Eugenie for her inheritance, which he wants in order to pay his gambling debts.
-Determined to deliver Eugenie from her unhappy marriage to a miserly old tyrant, Beckett resolves to elope with her.
-Subverted, as only then does he find out harshly that the Comte and his wife are in league with each other and confidence tricksters who have been setting him up to be robbed and murdered for his money.
+- In Joseph Sheridan Le Fanu's novella The Room in the Dragon Volant Richard Beckett, a wealthy young Englishman travelling to Paris, makes the acquaintance of the elderly Comte de St. Alyre and his strikingly beautiful young wife Eugenie.
+As he is increasingly enamoured by Eugenie, he learns that the Comte (who is not much to look at) is a mean old miser who only married Eugenie for her inheritance, which he wants to pay his gambling debts with.
+Determined to deliver Eugenie from her unhappy marriage to a crusty old tyrant, Beckett resolves to elope with her.
+Only then does he find out that the Comte and his wife are in league with each other and confidence tricksters who are after his money.

 - The traditional song "Maids When You're Young" plays this trope for laughs.
 The refrain repeats a line "maids, when you're young, never wed an old man".
 It's a piece of advice for other young women.
 The girl's old husband's got no faloorum as he's lost his ding-doorum.
 When they went to bed, he lay like he was dead.
 When they went to sleep, she crept out of bed into the arms of a handsome young man.
 And she found his faloorum, he's got her ding-doorum...